qiling9760/sep11-freedom-project/blog/entry04.md

 ```
 When the user collide with the dog, the `clearTimeout(endGame)` will prevent the `setTimeout` function from running, which means nothing will happen after 60 seconds.
 Then, the timer and game will rest.

+## EDP
+I think I am in the `Test and evaluate the prototype` part.
+My game has everything and is playable.
+I need to make sure it has no bugs and works well every time I rest the game.
+My next step is `Improve as needed`.
+I need to combine my code with my partner's code to build the full game.
+I also need to change all the sprite images, so it looks like a cat game.
+I will add extentions if I have more time.

+## Skills

+### Debugging
 At first, I only put `clearTimeout(endGame)` when the user collide with the dog.
-And the problem is since the `setTimeout` function did not run because of the `clearTimeout(endGame)`, the `clearInterval(timeGo)` and `clearInterval(addDog)` inside it did not run either.
+And the problem is since the `setTimeout` function will not run because of the `clearTimeout(endGame)`, the `clearInterval(timeGo)` and `clearInterval(addDog)` inside it will not run either.
 This made the timer continue counting, and the dog continue adding even after the game ended.
 ``` JS
 amongUsRed.onCollide("dog",() => {
     clearTimeout(endGame);